 The following example illustrates how cluster nodes map to shared volumes.

 Example 3: Renaming cluster volumes afpvols.conf for serverA: serverA.vol1 sharedVol1 serverA.vol2 sharedVol2 afpvols.conf for serverB: serverB.vol1 sharedVol1 serverB.vol2 sharedVol2

 Volume management is done in two ways in a cluster:

-Using iManager AFP Management Plugin:
+By using the iManager AFP Management plug-in: